JeremyLikness/qorlate/ReadMe.md

 Use this method to reject the correlation.
 Parameters are the same as `qorlate.correlate` with `failed` set to `true`.

 ###`qorlate.immediate([data], [failed])`
-Use this method to generate a promise that is immediate resolved or rejected.
-It is useful in the scenario when the correlation is used to defer initialization of a component.
-For example, if your component is waiting for `list` to be populated, you might write:
+Use this method to generate a promise that is immediately resolved or rejected.
+This is a one-off utility/shorthand:

     function getList() {
-       if (this.list.length) { // list is populated
        return qorlate.immediate(this.list); // send and immediately reoslve the promise }
-       else {
-          return qorlate({id: 'myList'}).promise; // wait for the list to be initialized }
-    }

 ##Examples and Specifications